ejiman/bash-utils/README.md

 #### [github-create-issues](docs/github-create-issues.md)

 Create multiple GitHub issues from JSON input with support for labels, assignees, milestones, and templates.
+Supports both human-readable and JSON output formats for easy parsing.

 ```bash
 # Create issues from JSON file